tarunpreet-kaur/tarunpreet-kaur.github.io/_posts/2020-02-28-Misty-Travel-Diaries-Europe2017.md

 **Germany::Munich (Munchen)**

 Munich, Bavaria’s capital, is home to centuries-old buildings and numerous museums.
-The city is known for its annual Oktoberfest celebration and its beer halls, including the famed Hofbräuhaus, founded in 1589.
-In the Altstadt (Old Town), central Marienplatz square contains landmarks such as Neo-Gothic Neues Rathaus (town hall), with a popular show that re-enacts stories from the 16th century.
-Close by attractions are - Peterskirche (St. Peter's Church), Asamkirche, Frauenkirche, Munich Residenz, Hofbräuhaus and Viktualienmarkt (Flea Market).
-Evenings are best spent at the English Gardens.
+The city is known for its annual Oktoberfest celebration and its beer halls, including the famed *Hofbräuhaus*, founded in 1589.
+In the Altstadt (Old Town), central Marienplatz square contains landmarks such as Neo-Gothic *Neues Rathaus* (town hall), with a popular show that re-enacts stories from the 16th century.
+Close by attractions are - *Peterskirche* (St. Peter's Church), *Asamkirche*, *Frauenkirche*, *Munich Residenz*, *Hofbräuhaus* and *Viktualienmarkt* (Flea Market).
+Evenings are best spent at the *English Gardens*.
+Don't forget to carry a costume for swim in the river.
-Another day can be spent at Deutsches (Science) Museum.
+Another day can be spent at *Deutsches (Science) Museum*.

 | ![5-Germ-1-Munich (8)](../assets/img/Europe 2017/5-Germ-1-Munich (8).JPG) | ![5-Germ-1-Munich (5)](../assets/img/Europe 2017/5-Germ-1-Munich (5).JPG) |
 | ------------------------------------------------------------ | ------------------------------------------------------------ |